nllz/IRTF-HRPC/draft-research.md

 Generally we can identify in Traffic Interception and Traffic Manipulation the two most problematic attacks that can be performed against applications employing a clear-text HTTP transport layer.
 That being said, the IETF is taking steady steps to move to the encrypted version of HTTP, HTTPSecure (HTTPS).

-While this is commendable, we must not lose track of the fact that different protocols, implementations and networking paradigms can intersect such that they adversely impact human rights.
-For instance, certain countries will throttle HTTPS connections forcing users to switch to the (unthrottled) HTTP to facilitating surveillance {{Aryanetall}}.
+While this is commendable, we must not lose track of the fact that different protocols, implementations, configurations and networking paradigms can intersect such that they (can be used to) adversely impact human rights.
+For instance, certain countries will throttle HTTPS connections forcing users to switch to the (unthrottled) HTTP to facilitate surveillance {{Aryanetall}}.

 ##### Traffic Interception